edgi-govdata-archiving/web-monitoring-ui/README.md

 Finally, share the spreadsheet so that “anyone with the link can view.”

-Once you have the sheets created, update your `.env` file with to variables:
+Once you have the sheets created, update your `.env` file with two variables:

 ```sh
 # Your own API key for access to Google sheets.
 For details on how to get one, see: